Garry Drummond, CEO & Founder

 Clifford Cruz, Product & Co-Founder

-Clifford Cruz is a notable up and coming innovative inventor specializing in product engineering.
-Throughout the years Clifford has worked on government contract projects to commercial product development bringing computational critical thinking and physical project management to ensure scalability manufacturing efficiencies.
+Clifford Cruz is an innovative inventor specializing in product engineering.
+Throughout his 15 years experience, Clifford has worked on several government classified projects as well as commercial product developments bringing computational critical thinking and physical project management to ensure scalability manufacturing efficiencies.

-Some of his earlier accomplishments brought forth innovations such as, ballistic cryptography using photonic quantum capturing devices, stereographic capturing protocols for auto interocular depth analysis, foundation protocols for aircraft depth antennas used in air to air high speed communication, and app-less self destructing communication software for use in standard short message services.
+Accomplishments include: new innovations such as ballistic cryptography using photonic quantum capturing devices, stereographic capturing protocols for auto interocular depth analysis, foundation protocols for aircraft depth antennas used as air to air high speed communication, and appless self destructing communication software for use in standard short message services.

 Board of Directors